Alot1z/uevrLCX/README.md

 **Made with ❤️ by the uevrLCX Team**

-*Transform any game into VR with real collision detection!*
+*Transform any game into VR with real collision detection and AI-powered optimization!*